chris-denny/CDFXHouTools/README.md

 - **Unified UI**\
    Everything needed to control the look of the shader is top-level, making changes faster and exposes properties for better readability.
 - **Automated Texture Manager**\
    By selecting a single reference file, all matching files are found and applied to their appropriate PBR property.
 Expressions and env variables are retained in the directory path.
-The "op:\`opfullpath('/img/copnet/texture')\`" method is supported.
+The "op:" method is supported.
 A `<UDIM>` token is added if 4 digits are found at the end of the filename.
-Image sequences are not supported.
+Image sequences are not currently supported.
 Preferences for file types and resolution (if a resolution is not found in the reference file), and preferred keywords can be customized via the `tex_manager_config.py` file.
 - **Solo Shader Output**\
    Specify singular properties to output to the shader, allowing for easy debugging.
 Think your roughness isn't quite right?
 Just solo it like those C4D folks!
 - **Easy Imperfection and Detail Creation**\